Now You See Me 2 poster

 The inciting incident occurs at 16 minutes when Dylan gives the Horsemen their new mission: expose Owen Case, a tech magnate stealing private data through his new phone launch.
 The team eagerly accepts, seeing this as their triumphant return to action and purpose after a year of hiding..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The Horsemen execute their public expose of Owen Case, but the trick is hijacked.
+This indicates the protagonist's commitment to The Horsemen execute their public expose of Owen Case, but the trick is hijacked.
 They're trapped on stage as the reveal turns against them - exposing Dylan Rhodes as their secret leader instead.
 Their plan collapses into disaster and they must flee., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The Horsemen successfully execute the impossible chip heist using a brilliant card-trick sequence passed through security.
+Significantly, this crucial beat The Horsemen successfully execute the impossible chip heist using a brilliant card-trick sequence passed through security.
 False victory: they've proven they can work together under pressure and beaten the impossible security system.
 But they're still Walter's prisoners with no escape plan., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, Dylan is exposed, discredited, and powerless in a cage.
 The Horsemen are separated and defeated, with Walter about to use the chip to launch his global data theft.
 Atlas confronts the truth: his father died because of Chase.
 All hope seems lost - their skills are useless, their leader is gone, their enemy has won., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.